funkygao/cp-ddd-framework/README.md

 If you find a bug or want to request a feature, please use the [Issue Tracker](https://github.com/funkygao/cp-ddd-framework/issues).

-For any question, you can use [Gitter Chat](https://gitter.im/cp-ddd-framework/community).
+For any question, you can use [Gitter Chat](https://gitter.im/cp-ddd-framework/community) to ask.

 ## Licensing